telerik/reporting-docs/styling/rendering-and-paging/understanding-pagination.md

 The __PaperSize.Height__  can be set to be undetermined through the __ContinuousPaper__ property.
 As a result the page will use all PageSettings properties, excluding __PaperSize.Height__  property.
 The height of the page will be determined by the height of the content.

 By design, if the remaining part of the document is less than 1% of single-column width, this part will not be displayed.
-For example, if you add a textbox whose width is equal the to the report's width and you set a border to it, the right border will not be displayed in Print Preview mode.
+For example, if you add a textbox whose width is equal to the report's width and you set a border to it, the right border will not be displayed in Print Preview mode.

 ### Margins